futureverse/parallelly/vignettes/parallelly-17-hpc-workers.md

-## Example: Launch parallel workers via the'Fujitsu Technical Computing Suite job scheduler
+## Example: Launch parallel workers via the Fujitsu Technical Computing Suite job scheduler

 The 'Fujitsu Technical Computing Suite' is a high-performance compute (HPC) job scheduler where one can request compute resources on